captivationsoftware/react-sticky/README.md

 react-sticky
 ============

 A simple React component polyfill for making any mounted component on your page sticky.
-This uses the raf (https://github.com/chrisdickinson/raf) polyfill to ensure that the animations for super-smooth scrolling work well for all major browsers.

 ## Installation
 ```sh